 Enrich your student’s learning with a group visit to Torre Abbey Museum.
 Explore a unique set of buildings and grounds that have witnessed events spanning over 800 years, playing a pivotal role in the history and cultural life of Torbay.

 To know more about Torre Abbey’s full education offer, contact the Learning Officer on 01803 208511.

 This Register has been compiled by Devon County Council in partnership with English Nature and the Devon RIGS Group and with funding support from The Curry Fund of the Geologists Association.

 The Register has been designed to be of use in the planning of fieldwork trips and can also make a valuable contribution to the teaching of geography, geology and science in the National Curriculum.

-The requirement for formal academic research is recognised and encourage and a system is in place in order for academic to apply for consent to carry out research which is granted by Natural England and the site owner.
+The requirement for formal academic research is recognised and encouraged and a system is in place in order for academics to apply for consent to carry out research which is granted by Natural England and the site owner.
 If you wish to carry out research in the English Riviera UNESCO Global Geopark, please send your research proposal to: firstname.lastname@example.org